-The American Institute of CPAs (AICPA) has provided feedback to the Department of the Treasury and the Internal Revenue Service (IRS) regarding the American Rescue Plan Act of 2021 (ARPA)’s modifications to section 162(m).
+The American Institute of CPAs (AICPA) has provided reviews to the Department of the Treasury and the Internal Revenue Service (IRS) regarding the American Rescue Plan Act of 2021 (ARPA)’s modifications to section 162(m).

 I. Covered Representatives as ARPA 5 Workers